Closed rhinoplasty incisions are strategically placed inside the nose and extend from the lateral aspect of the internal

 The incision is interestingly positioned between two cartilaginous groups, i.e. the mid cartilage structures called the upper lateral cartilage and the lower cartilage structures called the lower lateral cartilage.

 By going through this area, the junction between the two above structures, called the Scroll, is released.
 It is important to debulk the scroll if it is prominent as it can create supratip and supra-alar fullness.

 Following the completion of your closed rhinoplasty, these incisions should be repaired meticulously in order to avoid scarring of the internal nares which can create breathing difficulty.

-The 22-year-old female above demonstrates the correction of her nasal dorsal contour without a visible incision line.
+The 22-year-old male above demonstrates the correction of his nasal dorsal contour without a visible incision line.